HOW THE ENTERTAINMENT INDUSTRY USES MARKETING.

 HOW DO I GET A JOB AS A MARKETING/PR ASSISTANT?

-If you are looking to pursue a career in the Marketing Department, you'll most likely have a degree or recognized industry qualification, a love of films, and a genuine interest in connecting films to people.
-You should also be savvy enough to know that generating revenue is a key driver, so knowledge of commerce is helpful.
+If you are looking to pursue a career in the Marketing Department, you'll most likely have a degree or recognised industry qualification, a love of films and a genuine interest in connecting films to people.
+You should also be savvy enough to know that generating revenue is a key driver, so a knowledge of commerce is helpful.
 After all the film industry is a business, and like all businesses, it's there to make money.

 If you already have a strong marketing or publicity background and wish to move your skills into entertainment, then internships may not be necessary, but you will need to do your research on the film industry and how the various departments interact.

-Four weeks in the Marketing Department can be an eye-opening experience, and quite different from the campus classrooms and lecture hall.
-During your placement, you should be assigned a task/project that you can get your teeth into along with some more menial tasks.
-If you're making the coffee, you'll be in the kitchen and everyone knows it's the best place to strike up a conversation.
-Not many people would mind if you ask them about their job, who they work with, what it's like, how they view the industry.
+Four weeks in a Marketing Department can be an eye-opening experience, and quite different from the campus classrooms and lecture hall.
+During your placement you may be called upon to make endless rounds of tea, it’s really up to you to make the experience worth your while.
+If you're making the tea, you'll be in the kitchen and everyone knows it's the best place to strike up a conversation.
+Not many people would mind if you ask them about their job, who they work with, what’s it like, how they view the industry.
 Don’t be shy, get out there and shake some hands.
 Personable, proactive interns are remembered, especially further down the line when junior positions become available.

-When working on your resume check it through (or ask someone else to) to see it reads well and is correctly formatted.
-You can use the advice to help create a resume and covering letter, and you can check your resume against our examples to make sure it includes all the relevant information.
-You're going to want to keep it short and to the point, as many employers will be ‘scanning’ rather than reading, so keep it down to one page.
-Always find out who to send your resume to and address them directly, this can be as simple as picking up the phone to ask who is in charge of recruitment, HR or the department you wish to enter.
+When working on your CV check through it (or ask someone else to) to see it reads well and is correctly formatted.
+You can use the CV advice to create a CV and covering letter, and you can check your CV against our example CVs to make sure it includes all the relevant information.
+You're going to want to keep your CV short and to the point, as many employers will be ‘scanning’ rather than reading, cut out the chaff and try to keep it down to one page.
+Always find out who to send your CV to and address them directly: pick up the phone and see who's in charge of recruitment, HR or the department you wish to enter.
+Be thorough and meticulous in your attention to detail, you need to make sure that your sheet of A4 lands on the right desk.

-If you can, follow up a week later and check they have your details on file.
-If you sent a resume without there being a job advertised you will most likely be told they will keep it for future reference, however, you could get lucky and they might be recruiting that week, or you can make a good impression on the phone.
-Use your common sense, if they sound busy they probably are, but if you get chatting ask for some advice, they might be able to refer you to another company that is looking for staff.
+If you sent out your CV without there being a job advertised you'll most likely be told they will keep your CV for future reference, however, you could get lucky and they might be recruiting that week, or you can make a good impression on the phone.
+Use your common sense, and if they sound busy they probably are, but if you get chatting ask for some advice, or see if they might be able to meet with you for a coffee.

 Research